fujitsu/ism-ansible/Readme.md

 Specify the config path in single-byte upper-case, lower-case alphabetic letters, numbers and symbols.

 <a name="note-8">[Note8]
-Ansible Modules for ServerView Infrastructure Manager is executed on the Ansible server.
+Ansible Modules for Infrastructure Manager is executed on the Ansible server.
 Therefore, the specification for "Connection: local" of the playbook is mandatory.

 <a name="note-9">[Note9]
 Presently IPv6 is not supported.
 Specify the IP address of IPv4 or host name (FQDN) that are available for name resolution of IPv4.